-The spatial relationship to rock art and natural landscape features, such as easy route ways from Kilmartin Glen into ancillary Glens, ridges on the higher hills and possibly more fertile agricultural land was noted by Regan (2008) and an understanding of these inter-relationships has further been developed by Jones et. al (2012).
+The spatial relationship to rock art and natural landscape features, such as easy route ways from Kilmartin Glen into ancillary Glens, ridges on the higher hills and possibly more fertile agricultural land was noted by Regan (2008) and an understanding of these interrelationships has further been developed by Jones et. al (2012).
 It has long been noted that some sites may have been intervisible in Prehistory, depending on vegetation cover.
-The Kilmichael Glassary rock art site itself might have been visible from the Torbhlaren Rock Art sites, and vice versa, however this is not possible to determine visually today due to buildings being in the sight line.
-There is a particularly good view down the length of Kilmichael Glen from the site.
+The Baluachraig rock art site itself can be seen from the Ballygowan rock art site and has wide ranging views of Kilmartin Glen.
+The site also has good views to the west, towards the Crinan estuary, however the sea is not visible.
+Dunchraigaig Cairn, presumed to be later monument, is very close by.

 Jones argues that rock art was a component of a settled landscape occupied by Neolithic agriculturalists and that its creation was an active part of 'socializing' the landscape into a system in which it becomes more organised and that this relates to cosmological concerns as well as economic interests (2011 (a) xviii).
-Rock art at least in part, may have circumscribed rights of movement and access to resources, and as such, defined peoples relationships with the landscape, making these sites significant in a process which is enhanced by use over time (Freedman, Jones and Riggott 2011:242-244).
+Rock art, at least in part, may have circumscribed rights of movement and access to resources, and as such, defined peoples' relationships with the landscape, making these sites significant in a process which is enhanced by use over time (Freedman, Jones and Riggott 2011:242-244).

-- 2.6 Natural heritage values

-To be assessed
+2.6 Natural heritage values To be assessed

-- 2.7 Contemporary/use values
+2.7 Contemporary values